JustSomeGuy1234/WrestlingEmpireCustomMusic/README.md

 **THIS MOD WILL NOT WORK WITH EARLIER OR NEWER VERSIONS THAN SPECIFIED**

 # Installation
 1. Download the latest release of the mod (found on the right side of this page).
-   *For some silly reason, this may not actually be the newest release.*
-   *Check the Steam forum post in case of issues https://steamcommunity.com/app/1620340/discussions/0/3058491137465224744)*
+I'd recommend downloading the autoinstaller version.
 2. Run the executable called WrestlingEmpireCustomMusicPatcher.exe and a new window will appear.
+3. If you downloaded the autoinstaller then no more input is required and you may add all of your favourite songs (read below).
-3. Find the Assembly-CSharp.dll file in the games folder.
+4. If you downloaded the normal version, then find the Assembly-CSharp.dll file in the games folder.
     * This is probably Steam/Steamapps/Wrestling Empire/Wrestling Empire_Data/Managed/Assembly-CSharp.dll
     * A very easy way to get here is to go into Steam, right click Wrestling Empire, hover over manage and click "Browse local files".
       * Then simply go into Wrestling Empire_Data then Managed and it will be the top file if sorted alphabetically.
-4. Drag and drop the assembly file onto the console window and press enter.
+5. Drag and drop the assembly file onto the console window and press enter.
 You may have to re-focus the window by clicking on it before pressing enter.

 # Updating
 1. Go to Steam, right click the game, click Properties, click "Local Files" on the left side, and click "Verify integrity of game files"